blukatdevelopment/c_practice/readme.md

 ## helloworld

-A good starting program for any language.
+A good start for any language.

 ## greeter

-A program that receives an argument either by command line or stdin (for piping in the unix shell).
+Receives an argument either by command line or stdin (for piping in the unix shell).

-### structs
+## structs

-A program that demonstrates structs, enums, fake constructors, and a function accepting a struct as its first argument to behave as a fake method.
+Demonstrates structs, enums, fake constructors, and a function accepting a struct as its first argument to behave as a fake method.

+## threads

+Shows off creating threads and waiting for them to finish.